-In our last blog, one of the first points we mentioned was the need to to establish clear and realistic goals.
+In our last blog, one of the first points we mentioned was the need to establish clear and realistic goals.
 Establishing goals for the safety program provides a vital blueprint for managing the organization’s resources to achieve the desired outcomes.
 The most commonly found goals in any safety and health program include lost-time injury rate, lost workdays, recordable injury rate, and total injury rates.
-Safety goals can also be vague however.
+Safety goals can also be vague, however.
 When establishing goals, it is important to identify those measures that are indicative of a good program.
 They must emphasize activities that are needed to meet the goals.
 A common downfall is to develop broad-ranging goals with no clear understanding of the activities that impact the outcomes, which in turn determine whether or not the goals are met.
 The best results for a metrics program can be achieved when the goals set are appropriate.
-The following are some examples of poorly constructed and well constructed safety goals and objectives:
+The following are some examples of poorly constructed and well-constructed safety goals and objectives:

 Poorly constructed safety goal: ‘‘Improve the safety record of the organization.’’
 This is considered a poorly written safety goal since it doesn’t establish a time frame for completion.
 It also doesn’t provide a specific outcome that is indicative of the goal being met.

 Well-constructed safety goal: ‘‘Over the next five years, the organization will reduce OSHA recordable injuries by 10 percent.’’
 This is considered a well-constructed safety goal because it establishes a fixed, long-term focus for the safety program.
 The desired outcome for the goal is also measurable.